yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-release.md

 ##### Point-in-time recovery

 This feature allows you to restore the state of a cluster back to a previous point in time.
 This release is focused on support for the YCQL API.
 You can set up PITR at a YCQL keyspace level and recover from data changes and from metadata operations, such as CREATE TABLE / CREATE INDEX / ALTER TABLE / DROP TABLE / DROP INDEX.
 Support for YSQL is still very limited, only allowing recovery of data.
+(The items in this list cover new functionality as well as bug fixes.)

 * [[7126](https://github.com/yugabyte/yugabyte-db/issues/7126)] [[7135](https://github.com/yugabyte/yugabyte-db/issues/7135)] Restore table schema
 * [[7126](https://github.com/yugabyte/yugabyte-db/issues/7126)] Add restore_snapshot_schedule to admin